DimpleB0501/eva8/Session_4/README.md

 ### **Target**
 - Add GAP layer and remove the last BIG kernel.
 ### **Results**
-- Parameters - 9,804
+- Parameters - 8,204
-- Best training accuracy - 99.24 \%
+- Best training accuracy - 98.54 \%
-- Best test accuracy - 98.88 \% <br/>
+- Best test accuracy - 97.38 \% <br/>
 -
 ### **Analysis**
+- Adding gap layers decreases the number of parameters in the model.
+- There is a drop in test and train accuracy of the model
+- Model is still overfitting

+# Code 6 -

-# Code 6 -  Effect of data augmentation
+# Code 7 -  Effect of data augmentation
 ### **Target**

 ### **Results**

 ### **Analysis**

-# Code 7 -  Learning rate
+# Code 8 -  Learning rate
 ### **Target**

 ### **Results**